py4/shopify-summer-2019-challenge/README.md

 ```

 # Improvements for future
+* Different error codes for different errors (Conditioning on the returned message is wrong!)
 * Handling duplicate items in cart
 * Writing unit/functional tests
 * lock mechanism for handling `inventory_count`